-Specialist computing teachers Mr Thomas Hollywood, Ms Kate Hollywood, Mr Han Ozmen and Ms Cathie Cashmere are located on the third level of the School Library.
+Specialist computing teachers Mr Thomas Hollywood, Ms Kate Hollywood, Ms Stephanie Koch, Mr Han Ozmen and Ms Cathie Cashmere are located on the third level of the School Library.
 They are also responsible for the schools Network and are available to help students with technology problems.
-Technical Support Officer (TSO) Mr Ronca is located in A Block near the school office and provides students and teachers with expert support for DER Laptops and also Bring Your Own Device.
+Technical Support Officer (TSO) Mr Kingsley is located in A Block near the school office and provides students and teachers with expert support for DER Laptops and also Bring Your Own Device.

 Year 11 & 12 Industrial Technology Multimedia

 Industrial Technology – Multimedia is running currently in both year groups.
 Students are able to pursue their own area of interest in creating a Major Project as part of their HSC.
 This is marked externally and contributes 60% to their HSC.
 2018 results were outstanding with 2 students achieving a Band 6 and a further 7 students achieved a Band 5.
 Examples of projects include: Websites, Videos, Game Development and Online Magazines.
 Students have the opportunity to develop their skills during Year 11 where they complete 2 minor projects.
 Students are given the opportunity to use many school resources including Canon and Go Pro cameras, green screens, 3D printers, and different types of unique applications to cater for each students interests.